-Perhaps one of the biggest challenges for digital marketers is determining ROI, and Data and analytics should underpin any decision and action made by a digital marketer.
+Perhaps one of the biggest challenges for digital marketers is determining ROI.
+Data and analytics should underpin any decision and eventual action taken by a digital marketer.
 That’s why all digital marketers need to have a strong understanding in interpreting and gathering insights from a variety of analytics platforms.

-However, it’s not enough to just be able to collect the data, as it’s easy to drown in numbers.
-As the digital marketer, it’s up to you to find the metrics and set the goals that matter, and discard the rest.
+Even then, it’s not enough to just be able to collect the data.
+As the digital marketer, it’s up to you to find the metrics, set the goals that matter, and discard the rest.
 You’ll need to understand the difference between ‘lagging’ and ‘leading’ metrics to predict outcomes and learn from the past.
 You’ll need to know how to segment your audience to gain meaningful insights, create custom dashboards so your team can focus on what’s important, and translate all the figures so the right people can understand them.

 4. Marketing Automation

-From automatic email sequences that welcome a new customer, to webhooks that send user details to the right email lists, marketing automation allow a marketer to do more with less.
+From automatic email sequences that welcome a new customer to webhooks, which send user details to the right email lists, marketing automation allows you, the marketer, to do more with less.
 It not only alleviates tedious tasks, but will also help you test and refine processes that traditionally a larger team would need to do.

 5. Conversion Optimisation

-Conversions are the moment you turn a stranger into a customer, or a prospect into a warm lead.
-Conversion optimisation is the process of ensuring the highest possible rate of conversion at any given interaction with a customer.
+Conversion is the moment you turn a stranger into a customer, or a prospect into a warm lead.
+Conversion optimization is the process of ensuring the highest possible rate of conversion with any interaction with a customer.
 In other words, it’s ensuring your business is watertight when it comes to acquiring customers.

-A/B testing, multivariate testing and determining the local maxima are all parts of conversion optimisation.
-The process is one deeply rooted in strategy and data analysis, requiring an almost scientific approach; you’ll need to draw a hypothesis, run experiments and then analyse the results.
+A/B testing, multivariate testing and determining the local maxima are all parts of conversion optimization.
+The process is one deeply rooted in strategy and data analysis, requiring an almost scientific approach: you’ll need to draw a hypothesis, run experiments and then analyze the results.

-Although it’s complex to begin with, every business can benefit greatly from conversion optimisation.
+This might seem complex to begin but every business can benefit greatly from conversion optimization.
 If done correctly, it can produce incredible results for the business at little to no cost.

-These are 5 must-have skills you need to learn nowadays as a digital marketer.
-We’ve picked skills that apply to a wide array of industries and businesses, so learning these, in particular, will allow you to provide value wherever you go.
-We also don’t see these skills diminishing in important anytime soon, regardless of how fast the digital landscape shifts, so you’ll know your time is going to good use!
+These skills that apply to a wide array of industries and businesses, making you an invaluable asset to any team.
+Regardless of how fast the digital landscape shifts, these skills will always be vital to any industry so you’ll know your time is going to good use!